taylor01anderson/foundations-of-solidty-01/README.md

 ## Description

-- Exerceises in the Remix IDE to learn constructors, arrays, loops, enumerated variables, structures, and mapping.
+- Exercises in the Remix IDE to learn constructors, arrays, loops, enumerated variables, structures, and mapping.

 ## License